Richard Amos Ball

 Richard Amos Ball (30 November 1845 – 22 December 1925) was a British Methodist Episcopal Church (BMEC) minister in Canada.

 Ball was born in St. Catharines, Ontario, Canada, the son of a fugitive slave who had made use of the Underground Railroad to come to this community.
 His father was a lay preacher in the congregation that later built the British Methodist Episcopal Church, Salem Chapel in St. Catharines.
 Richard later became a lay minister in the congregation and was ordained as a Deacon of the British Methodist Episcopal Church in 1892.

-Part of Ball's historical significance comes from his association with the St. Catharines church and its famous parishioner, Harriet Tubman.
+Part of Ball's historical significance comes from his association with the St. Catharines church and its parishioner Harriet Tubman.

-Rev. Richard Amos Ball, was the founder and leader of the famed Ball Family Jubilee Singers that traveled extensively across Canada & the US.
-Rev. R. A. Ball wrote Harriet Tubmans obituary for Canadian press.
-His son Rev. Richard Randolph Ball ministered in the AME church; notably Hartford, CT & Rochester,NY.
-Rev R. R. Ball was the presiding minister at the memorial for Booker T Washington at the Zion AME Church, CT.
+Ball was the founder and leader of the Ball Family Jubilee Singers that traveled extensively across Canada & the US.
+He wrote Harriet Tubman's obituary for Canadian press.
+His son Rev. Richard Randolph Ball ministered in the AME church; notably Hartford, Connecticut and Rochester, New York.
+Ball was the presiding minister at the memorial for Booker T Washington at the Zion AME Church, in Connecticut.